Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - Loosely based off of an art of a Tree Blight from D&D I saw floating around on Twitter.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/cube_239(1).png)

+cube 240:
+- By CraZyboy6484.

 cube 241:
 - By Hydr4ze.

+cube 242:
+- By CraZyboy6484.
+- Direct reference to the Iron Giant movie.

 cube 243:
 - By Drian114.